-- the risk that our recent business combination and/or the Bite Squad Merger disrupts current plans and operations; - the ability to recognize the anticipated benefits of our recent business combination and the Bite Squad Merger, which may be affected by, among other things, competition and the ability of the combined business to grow and manage growth profitably; - costs related to the integration of Bite Squad into our business; - changes in applicable laws or regulations; - fluctuations in the U.S. and/or global stock markets; - the possibility that we may be adversely affected by other economic, business and/or competitive factors; and - other risks and uncertainties described in this Prospectus/Offer to Exchange under "Risk Factors" and any updates to those risk factors or new risk factors contained in our subsequent Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K filed with the SEC, all of which we incorporate by reference herein.
+- the risk that the business combination disrupts current plans and operations; - the ability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition and the ability of the combined business to grow and manage growth profitably; - costs related to the business combination; - · changes in applicable laws or regulations; - fluctuations in the U.S. and/or global stock markets; - the possibility that we may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described in this prospectus under "Risk Factors," under "Risk Factors" in the definitive proxy statement on Schedule 14A, filed with the SEC by the Company on November 1, 2018, and any updates to those risk factors or new risk factors contained in our subsequent Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K filed with the SEC, all of which we incorporate by reference herein.